Listen to a broadcast with Nick and Michelle Stumbo.

 At times I felt the healing process was slower for me than for my husband.
 I could see how Nick was making progress and getting better, but I didn’t see that in myself.
 Slowly my heart began to change.
 I was eventually able to trust again because of Nick’s changed behavior and my own investment in the counseling process.

 As I mentor women today, I know how hard the journey can be if the husband doesn’t want to work toward real change.
 But I also know how good it can be on the other end, so I encourage women to stick to the recovery plan and trust the well-guided therapeutic process.
 You can still receive help and support.
-You can learn how your spouse’s brain works, understand patterns of codependency and relational trauma, establish healthy patterns of behavior for yourself and grow in prayer.
+You can learn how your spouse’s brain on porn works, understand patterns of codependency and relational trauma, establish healthy patterns of behavior for yourself and grow in prayer.
 As you become wise and healthy, he might, too.
 Even women whose marriages have ended have joined my group and found help, healing and the support to move forward.

 If your husband is ready for real change and willing to work on his addiction issues, find a counselor who is specifically trained to deal with sexual addiction.
 Join a support group and connect with people who can walk beside you.
 Your marriage is worth it.